-The Anker Soundcore Life P2 has excellent sound quality, but if you plan to use them with more than one device, consider earbuds that have multipoint Blueooth (the Soundcore Life P2 earbuds do not have multipoint).
+The Anker Soundcore Life P2 has excellent sound quality.
+For use with more than one device, consider instead earbuds that have multipoint Bluetooth (the Soundcore Life P2 earbuds do not have multipoint).
+The FCC ID is “2AOKB-A3919RT”.

 - Excellent stereo sound quality including aptX